onepub-dev/dcli/README.md

 The point here is that DShell isn't magic.
 You can just write normal dart code using all of darts features and any libraries that work with a cli application. (i.e. flutter and web specific libraries are not going to work here.)

 ## Using dshell create
-DShell likes to make life easier so if you can't remember the syntax of of main you can use:
+DShell likes to make life easier so if you can't remember the syntax of of 'main' you can use:

 ```
 dshell create hello_world.dart'